-How to prepare, ace and follow up on job interiews
+How to prepare, ace and follow up on job interviews

 So you carefully updated your resume and LinkedIn profile, applied for the position–and you got called in to interview.
 What do you need to do to put your best foot forward?
 Our experts have put together important interview tips to help you be your best.

-We know you’ll show up early looking polished and professional, with an extra resume in hand and a list of prepared answers and questions.
 In addition to preparing for verbal communication, visual communication like body language can impact your interviewer’s perception of your professionalism, expertise and more.
-Here’s how to make sure your body language helps–and not hurts–your chances of advancing to the next round of the recruiting process.
-Read more
+Here’s how to make sure your body language adds to your interview effectiveness.

 > After the interview